 Exhale.

-So moving our back in the opposite direction as just previously.
+Bring your knees into your chest which will press that curve of the spine to the floor so moving our back in the opposite direction as just previously.

 And now it's time to come into Shavasana.

-It almost feels like we've been in Shavasana the whole time,
+It almost feels like we've been in Shavasana the whole time.

-There's a little bit of elevation which can help relax and release tension in the low back.
+But a traditional shavasana is always welcome so take a bolster or pillow underneath your knees there's a little bit of elevation which can help relax and release tension in the low back Arms by your side.

-Feel free to grab your blanket,
+Feel free to grab your blanket.

-If you think you're going to get cold because you're just laying on the floor.
+Place it over you if you think you're going to get cold because you're just laying on the floor.

 Definitely in Shavasana,